whryniewski/booksearch/README.md

 # Project details

-Application works by communicating with certain API-s that
+Application works by communicating with certain API-s to find ISBN of a book and then uses this data to browse through some Internet bookstores to find offers with the lowest price.